groundlight/edge-endpoint/README.md

 # groundlight-edge

 Run groundlight on the edge!
+Before running groundlight on the edge, make sure you have your API token set up in your environment variable `GROUNDLIGHT_API_TOKEN`.
+Checkout [how to create your API token.](https://code.groundlight.ai/python-sdk/docs/getting-started/api-tokens)

 ## Development